The Stewart Bilingual School

 Charlemagne (2 April 742/747/748 – 28 January 814), also known as Charles the Great (Latin: Carolus or Karolus Magnus) or Charles I, was King of the Franks.
 He united much of Europe during the early Middle Ages and laid the foundations for modern France, Germany, and the Low Countries.
 He took the Frankish throne in 768 and became King of Italy in 774.
 From 800, he served as the first Holy Roman Emperor, the first recognised emperor in Western Europe since the fall of the Western Roman Empire three centuries earlier.
 The expanded Frankish state which Charlemagne founded was called the Carolingian Empire.

 Florence Nightingale, (12 May 1820 – 13 August 1910) was an English social reformer and statistician, and the founder of modern nursing.

 She came to prominence while serving as a manager of nurses trained by her during the Crimean War, where she organised the tending to wounded soldiers.
 She became an icon of Victorian culture, especially in the persona of "The Lady with the Lamp" making rounds of wounded soldiers at night.

-Every week our house captains diligently count the points each pupil received during the week as a reward.
-At the end of the year the house with greatest amount of points accumulated over the academic year received a trophy!
+Pupils accumulate points during the week as a reward.
+At the end of the year the house with greatest amount of points accumulated over the academic year receives a trophy!